steepleian/weewx-Weather34/README.md

 For UK users only.
 Option to select UK severe weather warning regions.
 This is an alternative to Meteoalarm which is currently not supporting The UK (temporarily?).

+Please note that the cloud cover feature in the current conditions module is function only for European users at the moment.
+Settings for other continents are included ready for future availability.

 # Demo

 A live example of Weather34 WeeWX skin can be seen at https://claydonsweather.org.uk